Ontario Highway 417: Extensions and expansions

 Starting in 2003, the Ontario Ministry of Transportation developed plans for an extensive upgrade of Highway 417 between Highway 7 (Exit 145) and Anderson Road (Exit 104).
 The addition of lanes and off-ramps into residential areas was resisted by several local community groups.
 The study was completed in January 2007 with recommendations to expand or rebuild sections of the highway.
 The entire length was recommended to be eight lanes wide, and many interchanges will be rebuilt for safety and capacity reasons.
 In particular, one interchange at Parkdale Avenue will be rebuilt by buying the houses on the south side of Westmount Avenue and moving the ramp to that location thus eliminating the use of Westmount Avenue as the off ramp.
 The recommendations were significantly scaled back from the beginning of the study process due to public opposition.

 In August 2007, the Island Park Drive overpass underwent rapid bridge replacement, a novel process in Ontario at the time.
 The replacement bridge was built nearby in Hampton Park.

 In Kanata, Highway 417 was widened from four/six lanes to eight lanes between Highway 416 and Palladium Drive, with the ramp for incoming traffic from Highway 416 being extended as far as Moodie Drive, where it merges to the left side of the westbound carriageway.
+For the railway underpass west of Moodie Drive, the westbound precast post-tensioned bridge that was rehabilitated in 2003 was retained and expanded, while for the eastbound lanes a new concrete girder bridge was constructed to replace the old post-tensioned structure originally built in 1969.
 From Moodie Drive to Palladium Drive the additional leftmost lanes are designated as HOV lanes.
 Highway 417 was also widened from four to six lanes between Palladium Drive and Highway 7, concurrent with Highway 7 to Carleton Place being upgraded to a freeway including the expansion of its terminus interchange with Highway 417.
 The work on the westbound lanes was completed in late-October 2014, with the eastbound lanes completed in mid-November 2014.
 This expansion was intended to relieve congestion, especially when events occur at Canadian Tire Centre.

 The segment between Nicholas Street and Ottawa Road 174 was widened with an additional two lanes per direction, construction of which began in 2013 and completed on-time in 2015.
 The additional pair of lanes were used as bus lanes temporarily, until 2018, at which point they became general traffic lanes.
 This project involved the replacement of the Nicholas Street and Vanier Parkway overpasses as well as widening the Rideau River bridges.